KonklaveTtv/VenueSender/README.md

       ./bin/venuesender_test -s

+or run the bash script which will output the full test results to test_results.txt:

+      ./run_tests.sh

 ### Contributing

 Contributions to this project are welcome.
 Please open an issue to discuss proposed changes or create a pull request with your contribution.